liflab/beepbeep-3-book/pre-markdown/core/README.md

 {@img doc-files/basic/OddEvenSubstreams.png}{Creating two sub-streams of events: a stream of odd numbers, and a stream of even numbers.}{.6}

 However, we can see that this drawing contains lots of repetitions.
-The chains of processors at both ends of the first fork are almost identical; the only difference is the function passed to each instance of `ApplyFunction`: in the top chain, we keep even numbers, while in the bottom chain, a negation is added to the condition, so that we keep odd numbers.
-The two output pipes at the far right of the drawing hence produce a stream of even numbers (at the top) and a stream of odd numbers (at the bottom).
+The chains of processors at both ends of the first fork are almost identical; the only difference is the function passed to each instance of `ApplyFunction`: in the top chain, even numbers are kept, while in the bottom chain, a negation is added to the condition, so that odd numbers are kept.
+The two output pipes at the far right of the diagram hence produce a stream of even numbers (at the top) and a stream of odd numbers (at the bottom).

-Suppose however that we need to perform further processing on both these sub-streams.
+Suppose, however, that we need to perform further processing on both these sub-streams.
 For example, we would like to compute their cumulative sum.
 We would need to repeat the same chain of processors at the end of both pipes.
-Suppose further we would like to create *three* sub-streams instead of two, by filtering events according to their value modulo 3 (which returns either 0, 1 or 2): we would need to copy-paste even more processors and pipes.
-There must be a better way, isn't it?
+Suppose further that we would like to create *three* sub-streams instead of two, by filtering events according to their value modulo 3 (which returns either 0, 1 or 2): we would then need to copy-paste even more processors and pipes.
+There should be a better way to proceed.

 Fortunately, there is.
-It turns out that there are many situations in which we would like to separate a stream into multiple sub-streams, and perform the same computation over each of these sub-streams separately.
-This happens often enough for BeepBeep to provide a processor dedicated to this task: {@link jdc:ca.uqac.lif.cep.tmf.Slice Slice}.
+In fact, there are many situations in which we would like to separate a stream into multiple sub-streams, and perform the same computation over each of these sub-streams separately.
+Because this situation is a recurrent one, BeepBeep provides `Slice`, a processor dedicated to this specific task.

 Creating a <!--\index{Slice@\texttt{Slice}} \texttt{Slice}-->`Slice`<!--/i--> processor works in a similar way to `Window`.
-The constructor to `Slice` takes two parameters:
+Two parameters are needed to construct `Slice`:

 1. The first is a **slicing function**, which is evaluated on each incoming event.
-The value of that function decides what sub-stream that event belongs to.
+The value of that function determines to which sub-stream that event belongs.
 Typically, there will exist as many sub-streams as there are possible output values for the slicing function.
 These sub-streams are called *slices*, hence the name of the processor.
 2. The second is a **slice processor**.
 A different instance of this processor is created for each possible value of the slicing function.
 When an incoming event is evaluated by the slicing function, it is then pushed to the instance of the slice processor associated to that value.

 As with the `Window` processor, the `Slice` processor expects a single object as its slice processor.
-If you would like to pass a chain of multiple processors, you must encapsulate it into a `GroupProcessor`, as we have seen before.
+To pass a chain of multiple processors, it must be encapsulated into a `GroupProcessor`, as seen previously.

 To illustrate the operation of a slice processor, consider the following code example:

 {@snipm basic/SlicerSimple.java}{/}

 In this program, we first create a simple source of numbers, and connect it to an instance of `Slice`.
 In this case, the slicing function is the {@link jdc:ca.uqac.lif.cep.functions.IdentityFunction IdentityFunction}: this function returns its input as is.
 The slice processor is a simple counter that increments every time an event is received, which we encapsulate into a `GroupProcessor`.
-Since there will be one such counter instance for each different input event, the slicer effectively maintains the count of how many times each value has been seen in its input stream.
+Since there will be one such counter instance for each different input event, the slicer effectively keeps count of how many times each value has been seen in its input stream.
 Graphically, this can be represented as:

 {@img doc-files/basic/SlicerSimple.png}{Using a `Slice` processor.}{.6}

 The `Slice` processor is represented by a box with a piece of cheese (yes, cheese) as its pictogram.
 Like the `Window` processor, one of its arguments (the slicing function) is placed on one side of the box, and the other argument (the slice processor) is linked to the box by a circle and a line.
-We took the artistic license of putting the slice processor inside a "cloud" instead of a plain rectangle.
+We took the liberty of putting the slice processor inside a "cloud" instead of a plain rectangle.
 As expected, this slice processor is itself a group that encapsulates a `TurnInto` and a `Cumulate` processor.

 Let us now see what happens when we start pulling events on `slicer`.
 On the first call to `pull`, `slicer` pulls on the source and receives the number 1.
 It evaluates the slicing function, which (obviously) returns 1.
-It then looks in its memory for an instance of the slice processor associated to the value 1.
-There is none, so `slicer` creates a new copy of the slice processor, and pushes the value 1 into it.
+It then looks into its memory for an instance of the slice processor associated to the value 1.
+Since there is none, `slicer` creates a new copy of the slice processor, and pushes the value 1 into it.
 It then collects the output from that slice processor, which is (again) the value 1.

 The last step is to return something to the call to `pull`.
 What a slicer outputs is always a Java `Map` object.
 The keys of that map correspond to values of the slicing function, and the value for each key is the last event produced by the corresponding slice processor.
-Every time an event is received, the slicer returns as its output the updated map.
-At the beginning of the program, the map is empty; this first call to `pull` will add a new entry to the map, associating to the slice "1" the value 1.
+Every time an event is received, the slicer returns as its output the newly updated map.
+At the beginning of the program, the map is empty; this first call to `pull` will add a new entry to the map, associating the value 1 to the slice "1".
 The first line printed by the program is the contents of the map, namely:

     {1=1.0}